Surfing Boardbags

 There are plenty of places to stay in Ubud for all price ranges.
 If you've rented a car or moped, you can stay out of town, but it's really convenient if you get a place in the middle of Ubud.

-If your budget will allow, we suggest staying at the Komaneka Monkey Forest Resort.
+If your budget will allow, we suggest staying at the Sandat Glamping Tents or Komaneka Monkey Forest Resort.